Gydetti/website-virtualcounsel/docs/building/onboarding/README.md

 ## Cookie Consent System

 The template includes a comprehensive cookie consent system that complies with GDPR and other privacy regulations:

+- **Tracking script optimization:** *Tracking scripts are only injected if both consent is given and the corresponding tracking ID in `siteConfig.tracking` is set (non-empty).
+This prevents empty or broken script loads, improves performance, and keeps onboarding/automation simple—just add the ID to enable a platform.*

 ### Cookie Consent Hook (`hooks/use-cookie-consent.tsx`)